 Employment typically rises each month.
-But the latest recession led to the largest sustained decline in employment in many decades.
+But the 2007-2009 recession led to the largest sustained decline in employment in many decades.

 In many rich countries, inflation was high in the 1970s and has been low since the late 1980s.
+As we will see in Chapter 8, this fact generally holds across many countries in the world.